-Changing the culture of a complex organization like a bank is possible, but difficult and requires the awareness of the need for change, many resources, and a long time.
+Changing the culture of a complex organization like a bank is possible.
+Even then, it is difficult and requires awareness of the need for change, many resources, and a long time.

 Addressing cultural issues must be the responsibility of the board and management of firms.
-This will determine how the rest of the organization views these issues.
-Supervisors and regulators cannot by themselves determine culture, but supervisors do have an important monitoring function.
+This will determine how the entire organization views these issues.
+Supervisors and regulators cannot, by themselves, determine culture.
+They, however, have an important monitoring function.

-A process of cultural change is ambitious as it involves many players.
-It is usually challenging to bring on board all the different forces in a common effort to promote a new risk culture shared by both the regulatory authorities and clientele.
+The process of cultural change is ambitious since it involves many players.
+It is usually challenging to bring all the different forces on board in an effort to promote a new risk culture shared by both the regulatory authorities and clientele.

 The implementation of a risk culture needs to be integrated into business decisions.
 This is sometimes difficult as all stakeholders, including a firm’s customers and shareholders, may need to be involved in supporting these changes.